jgillick/ThunderPack/examples/STM32Cube/AddressableLEDs/README.md

 # Addressable LEDs (WS2812B)
 Controls a string of addressable LEDs with the WS2812B, like [Neopixels](https://www.adafruit.com/category/168).
-This example controls 16 LEDs, which is configurable by the `LED_COUNT` value in `Src/ws2812b_conf`.
+This example controls 16 LEDs, which is configurable by the `LED_COUNT` value in `main.c`.

 ## Connections